Scholarships for Current Students

 Receiving Scholarship Funds

-Scholarship funds will be applied to scholarship recipients’ fees.
+Scholarship funds will be applied to scholarship recipients' fees after all gratitude requirements are met.